rust-lang/reference/src/paths.md

 ### `self`

-`self` resolves the path relative to the current module.
-When referring to an item, `self` can only be used as the first segment, without a preceding `::`.
+`self` resolves the path relative to the current module. `self` can only be used as the first segment, without a preceding `::`.

 ```rust
 fn foo() {}